Idaho

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Idaho ranks #19 overall for its friendliness towards faith-based nonprofit organizations.
-Idaho has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious authorities.
+Out of 51 U.S. jurisdictions, Idaho ranks #16 overall for its friendliness towards faith-based nonprofit organizations.
+Idaho has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures.
 Additionally, Idaho has no charitable solicitation registration or audit requirements.
-Idaho, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and laws regarding public accommodations and employment that include very limited exemptions for religious organizations.
+Idaho, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and nondiscrimination laws regarding public accommodations and employment that include very limited exemptions for religious organizations.

 Religious Freedom:

-The Idaho Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Idaho Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Idaho has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Idaho does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Idaho does not receive the highest score for this factor.

 Idaho’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide accommodations or exemptions but only for only a narrow spectrum of religious organizations.